How I Use Carb Cycling to Reset My Adrenals, Stress Levels and Sleep

 To get more specific, Dr. C's approach to carb and protein cycling calls for:

-Breakfast: palm-sized protein portion + 1 golf ball-sized portion of healthy fat + 1 golf ball-sized portion of carbs
+Breakfast: palm-sized protein portion + 1 golf ball-sized portion of healthy fat + 1 golf ball-sized portion of starchy carbs (+ all you can eat veggies)

-Lunch: palm-sized protein portion + 1 golf ball-sized portion of healthy fat + 2 golf ball-sized portions of carbs
+Lunch: palm-sized protein portion + 1 golf ball-sized portion of healthy fat + 2 golf ball-sized portions of starchy carbs (+ all you can eat veggies)

-Dinner: palm-sized protein portion + 1 golf ball-sized portion of healthy fat + 3 golf ball-sized portion of carbs
+Dinner: palm-sized protein portion + 1 golf ball-sized portion of healthy fat + 3 golf ball-sized portion of starchy carbs (+ all you can eat veggies)

-He also explains that our bodies need carbs in the form of slow-burning complex carbohydrates to support blood sugar regulation (and therefore adrenal health).
-These high fiber, slow-burning and often starchy carbs will not spike your blood sugar like processed carbohydrates found in cereals, breads (non-whole grain), white rice, sweets etc. These are best found in: root vegetables and squashes, properly prepared whole grains and beans (even canned beans and hummus), frozen or fresh fruit (low-glycemic is preferred for those trying to lose weight-- like frozen berries), brown rice, corn kernels, oatmeal and even sourdough bread (this last one not in this book, but he talks about it on his website).
+He explains that our bodies need carbs in the form of slow-burning complex carbohydrates to support blood sugar regulation (and therefore adrenal health).
+These high fiber, slow-burning and often starchy carbs will not spike your blood sugar like processed carbohydrates found in cereals, breads (non-whole grain), white rice, sweets etc.

-As far as other carbohydrate vegetables and fruit go, like broccoli, greens, tomatoes, onions, cucumbers, carrots etc.-- he puts them on an all you can eat list!
+As far as other carbohydrate vegetables go, like broccoli, greens, tomatoes, onions, cucumbers, carrots etc.-- Dr. C puts them on an all you can eat list!
 Hello, healthy snacks!

-For his detailed food lists, I recommend grabbing the book as it includes those and so much more about adrenal health along with specific recommendations for YOU based on how you score on his scale of adrenal health: stressed, tired and wired, crashed or thriving.
+For his detailed food lists, you can grab the book as it includes those and so much more about adrenal health along with specific recommendations for YOU based on how you score on his scale of adrenal health: stressed, tired and wired, crashed or thriving.

 As one example of his many good recommendations, he suggests getting out in direct sunlight within an hour of waking up to further support your body's proper cortisol production.
 The morning light will shine into your brain like a flashlight and help reset your circadian clock!